top of page

 Pennsylvania is my home state, and I may be biased but it is one of the most beautiful, underrated destinations for adventure!

-Everyone knows the state for Philadelphia, the city of brother love, and Pittsburgh, the city of bridges (or the city of champions if you're a Yinzer!) but there's adventure in between.
+Everyone recognizes the state for Philadelphia, the city of brotherly love, and Pittsburgh, known as the city of bridges (or the city of champions if you're a Yinzer!), but there's adventure to be found in between.

-The mountains of the Laurel Highlands and Poconos region provide wonderful views for days (especially in autumn!), and a number of waterfalls!
-The shores of Lake Erie have sunsets that compare to those of the West Coast!
-"The Wilds" of Pennsylvania have old, cozy forests and wooded canyons as well as the Allegheny National Forest.
-Lakes and rivers flow beautifully throughout the state as well - perfect for a post-wedding float!
+The mountains of the Laurel Highlands and Poconos region offer breathtaking views for days (especially in autumn!), along with numerous waterfalls.
+The shores of Lake Erie boast sunsets that rival those of the West Coast!
+"The Wilds" of Pennsylvania feature ancient, cozy forests and wooded canyons, as well as the Allegheny National Forest.
+Lakes and rivers meander beautifully throughout the state—ideal for a post-wedding float!

-Although there are many gorgeous venues within the state that offer micro-weddings and elopements, I decided to limit the list to locations that are adventurous and outdoors!
-I also tried to stick with locations that may offer more privacy and won't be overcrowded with tourists, though choosing a weekday is probably the best way to avoid that!
+While there are many stunning venues in the state that cater to micro-weddings and elopements, I chose to focus on locations that are adventurous.
+I also aimed to select places that might offer more privacy and won't be overrun with tourists, though opting for a weekday is probably the best way to ensure that!

 Couple eloping at a waterfall in Ricketts Glen State Park